flipz357/S3BERT/README.md

 ## Dockerfile usage

 The Dockerfile can be build by executing `docker build -t s3bert .` in the projects root directory.
-This will build a Docker Container based on Ubuntu 20.04 with Cuda Version 11.4.3, including all necessary Python Packages and the default training data.
-If you do not want to have that training data included in your container comment out lines 78-80 in the Dockerfile by adding a `#` at the beginning of each line.
+This will build a Docker Container based on Ubuntu `20.04` with Cuda Version `11.4.3`, including all necessary Python Packages and the default training data.
+If you do not want to have that training data included in your container comment out the last three lines of the Dockerfile by adding a `#` at the beginning of each line.

 To work with the locally built container run `docker run -it --gpus all s3bert`. **Attention**: this will allocate all GPUs available to the Container.
 If you want to allocate only one device replace `all` with e.g. `device=0`.